 Read a letter from Matt Carlson, NSGA President & CEO, to all state high school association leaders regarding official ball agreements.

 In December 2016, NSGA was informed that the National Federation of State High School Associations (NFHS) was proposing a significant increase in its Authenticating Mark Program.
 The original proposal for a manufacturer's cost to use the NFHS logo was an increase of 35 cents to 1 dollar per unit on basketballs, footballs, volleyballs, water polo balls and soccer balls and 35 cents to 1 dollar per dozen for baseballs, softballs, lacrosse balls, field hockey balls and hockey pucks.
 NSGA was concerned the increase would be passed on from manufacturers and team dealers and retailers to the end user (schools).

 NSGA President and CEO Matt Carlson sent a letter to NFHS Executive Director Bob Gardner in early January 2017 expressing his concerns, asking how the additional revenue would be used and suggesting a smaller increase.
 Fortunately, this helped NFHS opt for a smaller 15-cent increase to 50 cents for use of its AMP.
-The increase will take effect Jan.
+The increase took effect Jan.
 1, 2018.

 NFHS Update on Baseballs, Catcher's Chest Protectors

 NFHS has made two important baseball equipment rule changes regarding baseballs and chest protectors.

 Starting Jan.
 1, 2019, all baseballs used in high school competition shall meet the NOCSAE (National Operating Committee on Standards for Athletic Equipment) at the time of manufacture.This is a revision of Rule 1-3-1.